hoangduytranuk/blender_manual/blender_docs/manual/grease_pencil/modifiers/color/opacity.rst

    Opacity Modifier.

 Mode
-   The color transformation will be applied on the stroke/fill color or stroke Hardeness.
+   The color transformation will be applied on the stroke/fill color or stroke Hardness.
-   When Hardeness is selected the opacity affect the stroke transparency (alpha) from the center to the border.
+   When Hardness is selected the opacity affect the stroke transparency (alpha) from the center to the border.

-   Stroke and Fill, Stroke, Fill, Hardeness
+   Stroke and Fill, Stroke, Fill, Hardness

 Uniform Opacity
    When enabled, makes the opacity equal for the entire strokes.